 The Council on Clinical Cardiology, the Stroke Council, The Council on Cardiopulmonary, Critical Care, Perioperative and Resuscitation (AHA Council 3 CPR), and The Council on Basic Cardiovascular Science greatly value the development of young clinical investigators.
-To further this effort, the councils have a limited number of seed grants for young investigators for meritorious research projects based on the data gathered from Get With The Guidelines®.
-A description of Get With The Guidelines and the database content follows.
+To further this effort, the councils have a limited number of seed grants for young investigators for meritorious research projects based on the data gathered from Get With The Guidelines.
 The Executive Database Steering Committee, the Get With The Guidelines Steering Committee, and the Get With The Guidelines Science Subcommittee provide oversight for the large database.
 Members of these committees will be available as mentors to the applicants.
 Young investigators may be current residents or fellows in training or students within five years of completing residency or fellowship, or other doctoral prepared professionals who are early in their career development and have interest in cardiovascular or stroke research.

 - What is Get With The Guidelines?